NuruProgramming/nyaraka/docs/src/en/operators.md

+---
+title: Operators
+titleTemplate: This page covers the syntax and usage of operators in Nuru
+---

 # OPERATORS

 Operators are the foundation of any programming language, allowing you to perform various operations on variables and values.
 This page covers the syntax and usage of operators in Nuru, including assignment, arithmetic, comparison, member, and logic operators.

 ## ASSIGNMENT